mdabrowski1990/uds/docs/source/pages/message.rst

 ``````````````````
 :class:`~uds.message.uds_message.UdsMessageRecord` class is meant to provide container for historic information
 of :ref:`diagnostic messages <knowledge-base-diagnostic-message>` that were either transmitted or received.

-A **user shall not create objects of this class** in normal cases, but one would probably use them quite often as they
+.. note:: A **user shall not create objects of this class** in normal cases, but one would probably use them quite
-are returned by other layers of :mod:`uds` package.
+   often as they are returned by other layers of :mod:`uds` package.

-All :class:`~uds.message.uds_message.UdsMessageRecord` **attributes are read only** (they are set only once upon
+.. warning:: All :class:`~uds.message.uds_message.UdsMessageRecord` **attributes are read only**
-an object creation) as they store historic data and history cannot be changed (*can't it, right?*).
+   (they are set only once upon an object creation) as they store historic data and history cannot be changed
+   (*can't it, right?*).

    A user will face an exception if one tries to modify any attribute.

 Attributes implemented in :class:`~uds.message.uds_message.UdsMessageRecord` class:
  - :attr:`~uds.message.uds_message.UdsMessageRecord.payload` - readable